mesosphere/dcos-commons/docs/plan-api.md

 planExecutor.submitPlan(myPlan);
 ```

-Once `submitPlan` returns, the plan's already been transactionally stored in the backend, and it should run to completion (or rollback).
+Once `submitPlan` returns, the plan's already been transactionally stored in the backend, and it should run to completion (or unravel).

 The `PlanExecutor` has a few other bits of functionality.
 By default, it starts in a fresh state, with no plans or data.